Accessing Superannuation Benefits

 You may be able to access your super if you change employers and the balance in your super account is less than $200 or if you have lost super that is held by a super fund and the balance is less than $200.

 As long as you are prepared to take your superannuation in the form of a lifetime pension or annuity - which cannot be commuted to lump sum - subject to the rules of your superannuation trust fund permitting.
-In practice, this option is only available to members of older, public service funds.
+In practice, this option rarely available, and limited to members of older, public service funds.

 Under the Temporary Residents’ Superannuation Legislation Amendment Act 2008 a temporary resident (who is not an Australian citizen, New Zealand citizen or a permanent resident) whose temporary visa has ceased to have effect can claim their Departing Australia Superannuation Payment (DASP) from their super fund within 6 months of their departure from Australia.
 Currently this provides full access to superannuation benefits less a tax of 35% (more tax applies if the individual has been on a working holiday visa) and a claim can be made online through the Australian Tax Office's DASP facility.